MattMarotta94/FitTrack/resources/Design_Document.md

 ### **Get Workout Endpoint**
 * Accepts `GET` request to `/workouts/:date`
-* Accepts a Date and returns the corresponding WorkoutModel.
+* Accepts a Date and returns the corresponding com.nashss.se.fittrack.models.WorkoutModel.
   * If the user did not work out that day an empty workout will be returned.

 ### **Create Workout Endpoint**